BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

   the destination is included in the parameters of the creating POST request.

-* can be configured to use a specific Message Selector (see [JMSSpec]_ for details for message selectors) to control which messages are returned by including the message selector text as a parameter in the POST request.
+* can be configured to use a specific Message Selector to control which messages are returned by including the message selector text as a parameter in the POST request (see [JMSSpec]_ for more information about message selectors).

 * has a URL that includes its creation index, i.e, the number of Queue Browsers that the session created prior to this one.